devkirkir/battleye-node/README.md

 ### Events

+- `"onConnect"`: Emitted when the connection state changes
 - `"message"`: Emitted when a message is received from the server.
 - `"error"`: Emitted when an error occurs.